 Steve began his 20-plus year career in higher education at Sauk Valley Community College where he spent 16 years serving students as a faculty member in the Department of Biology, 14 years as the advisor of Phi Theta Kappa Honor Society, and two years as President of the Faculty Union.
 He spent his last eight years at Sauk Valley as a senior administrator supervising various departments.
 In his last role as vice president, Steve provided leadership over all for-credit and non-credit academic programs, student services, the Small Business Development Center, adult education (G.E.D./E.S.L.), and student recruitment.
 While at the College, Steve also served as a Higher Learning Commission peer reviewer where he participated in over ten accreditation reviews of community colleges.

 In 2020, Steve was hired at Pennsylvania Highlands Community College as their fifth President.
-He currently serves on the Cambria Regional Chamber of Commerce, Somerset County Chamber of Commerce, and the Southern Alleghenies Workforce Development Board as a Board member, and he is a member of the Johnstown Regional Partnership and the Ebensburg Rotary Club, and the Blair County Chamber of Commerce Executive Roundtable.
+He currently serves as a Board Member for the Cambria Regional Chamber of Commerce, Somerset County Chamber of Commerce, and the Southern Alleghenies Workforce Development Board.
+He is also a member of the Johnstown Regional Partnership and the Ebensburg Rotary Club, and the Blair County Chamber of Commerce Executive Roundtable.

 He earned an associate degree from Southwest Virginia Community College, both a bachelor’s and master’s degree in biology from Virginia Tech, and a doctorate in community college leadership (Ed.D.) from Ferris State University.